 - Turn the heat down to low once the water boils, and let the rice simmer for about 15 to 20 minutes.
 Exact cooking time will vary depending on the type of rice.

-- Drain the rice in a colander and pour off the cooking water, which you can also save and put aside for a rice water hair rinse!
+- Drain the rice in a colander and pour off the cooking water, which you can also save and put aside for a rice water hair shampoo!

 This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Reis waschen oder einweichen – ist das sinnvoll?affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can find the original here: Reis waschen oder einweichen – ist das sinnvoll?underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?